huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] The Hunger Games
 - [ ] Despicable Me

-#### Which of the following is NOT one of the rules of Jason Statham’s character in “The Transporter”?
+#### Which of the following is NOT one of the rules of Jason Statham's character in "The Transporter"?

 - [ ] Never change the deal
 - [x] Always wear a seatbelt